whyoleg/ffi-kotlin/README.md

    (not sure, what is the best workflow here regarding portability and cross-compilation)
 4. somehow package it - both per OS+ARCH and single artifact for all OSs

-Questions:
+TODO:

-* requires compiler to build JNI library - how to set up it properly to support os?
+* requires compiler to build JNI library - how to set up it properly to support different OSs?
 * is it possible to use K/N provided clang with cross-compile possibilities here?
+* replace ByteBuffers with Unsafe but with safe fallback to ByteBuffers if Unsafe is not available (similar to how netty handles it)

 #### Android+JNI